ethaizone/Stress-redis-demo/README.md

 # Stress-redis-demo
 Try to add stress data to redis and do something like on other DB.
 Demo is PHP.
 This demo use phpredis extension.
 Test on PHP5.
+If you have any case that you think it's tough job on other DBMS, you can create pull-request and submit your case to this repo.
+Don't forget to add your credit too.